 And that’s the beauty of the ecological web of your business.

 Everyone has her niche, so everyone’s greatest gifts can be brought to the table.
+Keep track of fluctuations in credit card merchant fees across the industry.

 If you’d like support to hire your first assistant or with the other things you can do to simplify and streamline your business I would love to support you.